-The classification of vehicles used for work purposes can be complex.
-Both the vehicle and type of usage will change how the tax authorities want the vehicle to be accounted for.
+Vehicle classification used for work purposes can be complex.
+Both the vehicle and type of usage affect how the tax authorities want the vehicle to be accounted for.

 Commercial vehicles are classed as vehicles weighing in excess of 3.5 tonnes or capable of moving a payload of more than 1 tonne.
 These being: